| Title: | Fits Cubic Bezier Spline Functions to Intertemporal and Risky Choice Data |

 Delayed reward amount, in dollars

-Delay until the receipt of Amt1
+Delay until the receipt of Amt1, in days

-means participnat chose the immediate option (i.e., $20 now)
+Choice between binary options.
+Choice==1 means participnat chose the delayed option (i.e., Amt1 in Delay1 days).
+Choice==0 means participnat chose the immediate option (i.e., $20 now)

 Kable, J. W., Caulfield, M. K., Falcone, M., McConnell, M., Bernardo, L., Parthasarathi, T., ... & Diefenbach, P. (2017).
 No effect of commercial cognitive training on brain activity, choice behavior, or cognitive performance.
 Journal of Neuroscience, 37(31), 7390-7402.

-A dataset containing one sample participant's 120 binary choices between a probabilistic monetary option (Amt1
+A dataset containing one sample participant's 120 binary choices between a probabilistic monetary option (Amt1 with Prob1 chance of winning) and a certain monetary option ($20 for sure).

 The certain monetary option was always '$20 for sure' across all trials